 Carry the risk of being penalized in SERP rankings,

-To sum up, we offer you to avoid "new window pop-ups" and "interstitial pop-ups," and instead use "overlay pop-ups" and "modal pop-ups."
+To sum up, we suggest that you avoid "new window pop-ups" and "interstitial pop-ups," and instead use "overlay pop-ups" and "modal pop-ups."

 1. Avoid using pop-ups or interstitials that include much of the main content of your website.

-2. Display sidebar, lightbox, full screen, and floating pop-ups that are attractively visible and don't aggravate visitors.
+2. Display sidebar, lightbox, full screen, and floating pop-ups that are attractive, prominent and don't aggravate visitors.

 3. Predetermine the timing of a pop-up display.
-Let your visitors go through the website content and even click on a website element before a pop-up appears.
+Let your visitors go through the website's contents and even click on a website element before a pop-up appears.

-4. Look at the traffic source that your visitor comes from, then display the pop-up according to source characteristics and your business goals.
+4. Look at the traffic source that your visitor comes from, then display pop-ups according to source characteristics and your business goals.